 Unsurprisingly, 90% of users move straight to the next field in the form which, as you might expect is “Surname”.
 So far, nothing unexpected there.
 However, move through the form and you start to see this pattern diverge.
 The next flow chart shows what happens after users on the same form interact with the “Address Search - Postcode” field.

 You might expect most user’s next move to be to submit the form.
 That is indeed the most prevalent action after searching for their address but it only makes up 24% of the “next action” flow.
 There are a multitude of other fields that people jump to and they are not even address related.
 Date of birth is the second most popular action which is not how users were expected to journey through the form by its designers.
 If you see an incongruent pattern like this, it indicates that there is likely to be user confusion, possibly created by the form design so should be investigated more closely.

-This is straying into more advanced level form analysis but it is so important it does need to be mentioned here.
+This is straying into more advanced level form analysis but it is so important to business analytics assignments it does need to be mentioned here.
 While you may have drawn interim conclusions from examining the aggregated data, you should always check whether they apply to the audience as a whole or only to particular segments.
 Applying this analytical rigour has the additional benefit of potentially surfacing extra insights that will help you improve your form and its completion rate.